amspector100/DeblendingStarfields/README.md

+# BLiP

+This repository is a fork which applies BLiP (Bayesian Linear Programming), a Bayesian method for resolution-adaptive signal detection, on top of StarNet, a tool for detecting sources in astronomical images using Bayesian variational inference.

+This repository is nearly identical to the original repository, with a few exceptions that allow us to wrap BLiP on top of Starnet.
+The main exceptions are:

+1. The blip_wrapper/ directory contains a few helper functions
+2. In experiments_elbo_vs_sleep/jupyter, the "BLiP-simulations.ipynb" evaluates the performance of BLiP + Starnet in simulations.
+3. In experiments_m2/jupyter/, the "BLiP-wrapper.ipynb" file applies BLiP + Starnet to
+4. All final data and plots are saved to the blip_data/ directory, and the plotting functions are in that directory as well.

 # Variational Inference for Deblending Crowded Starfields

 This Github repository implements *StarNet*, a probabilistic deblender employing variational Bayesian inference and deep learning.